KAEE Excellence in Environmental Education Awards

 The KAEE Excellence Awards recognize the outstanding achievements of individuals, organizations, agencies, community efforts, schools, and businesses in the field of EE.
 The nominee must have an earnest involvement in the field of EE, and have made and continues to make significant contributions to EE in Kentucky.

-Join us at the 42nd Annual KAEE Conference to recognize the KAEE Excellence in Environmental Education Award Winners.
-The ceremony will be held at the conference venue, Boone Tavern in Berea, KY on September 8, 2018.
+Join us at the KAEE Reception and Member Meeting to recognize the KAEE Excellence in Environmental Education Award Winners.
+The awards ceremony will be held in conjunction with the NAAEE conference in Lexington, KY in mid-October.

-Congratulations to Frances for receiving the KAEE 2017 Excellence in EE Lifetime Achievement Award.
+Congratulations to Terry for receiving the KAEE 2018 Excellence in EE Lifetime Achievement Award.

 M.K.
 Dickerson Outstanding Educator:

-Congratulations to Vivian for being named KAEE’s 2017 M.K.
+Congratulations to Tracy for being named KAEE’s 2018 M.K.
 Dickerson Outstanding Educator!

 Rising Star in Environmental Education:

-Congratulations to Olivia on being the 2017 KAEE Excellence in EE Rising Star!
+Congratulations to Zach on being the 2018 KAEE Excellence in EE Rising Star!

 Business of the Year:

-Congratulations to Catlettsburg Refining, LLC on recognition as the 2017 Excellence in EE Business of the Year!
+Congratulations to Paladin on recognition as the 2018 Excellence in EE Business of the Year!

-Congratulations to Floyd County Conservation District for its recognition as the 2017 KAEE Excellence in EE Outstanding Government Agency!
+Congratulations to CINSAM for its recognition as the 2018 KAEE Excellence in EE Outstanding Community Partner!